awst-austria/qa4sm/UI/developers-guide.md

 such issues in the development environment. `src/proxy.conf.json` contains the necessary configuration.
-Using this reverse proxy the django api will also be available at `http://localhost:4200/api` which will make the browsers happy.
+Using this reverse proxy the django api will also be available at `http://localhost:4200/api` which [versions.json](../validator/fixtures/versions.json)will make the browsers happy.

 The reverse proxy starts automatically with `npm run start-with-path`, no extra command is needed.
 However, it expects the django api at `http://localhost:8000/api`.
 If you have the django application